Implementing the New Model Standards for Pharmacy Compounding

 A third and final Model Standards document for non-sterile preparation is expected to be released in 2017.

-Implementing First Phase of New Standards by November 2017
+Implementing the second Phase of the New Standards by may 2019

-Pharmacies and pharmacy professionals involved in sterile compounding will want to focus on completing the first phase of the implementation plan which includes a gap analysis and site plan, together with standards that include: aseptic compounding, packaging, and personnel conduct, as well as other areas of pharmacy practice.
-The College recommends implementing this phase by November 2017.
+Pharmacies and pharmacy professionals involved in sterile compounding will want to focus on completing the second phase of the implementation plan which includes adopting the following standards as outlined by NAPRA: personnel; policies and procedures; maintenance logs; and compounded sterile preparation protocols, as well as other areas of pharmacy practice.
+The College recommends implementing this phase by May 2019.

 - New Model Standards Needed to Better Protect Public Safety